safakturkoglu/STM32_task2/README.md

 ## STM32F103C8T6
 STM32F103C8T6 is a 32-bit microcontroller manufactured by STMicroelectronics having ARM Cortex-M3 Architecture.
 CPU frequency is 72 Mhz.

+## DHT11

+DHT11 temperature and humidity sensor can measure temperature between 0-50°C and ± 2°C accuracy, and humidity value between 20-80% with 5% accuracy.
+On the sensing side there is a humidity sensing component along with an NTC temperature sensor.

+The ions are released as water vapor is absorbed by the substrate, which increases the conductivity between the electrodes.
+The change in resistance between the two electrodes is proportional to the relative humidity.
+Higher relative humidity reduces the resistance between the electrodes, while lower relative humidity increases the resistance between the electrodes.

+They consist of a temperature and humidity sensor and an NTC temperature sensor / thermistor to measure temperature.
+A thermistor is a thermal resistor.
+It is a resistor that changes its resistance t temperature.
+Technically, all resistors are thermistors.
+Their resistance changes depending on the increase and decrease in temperature.
+However, the change is often very small and difficult to measure.
+Thermistors are manufactured in a way that makes the resistance change noticeable.

+## LM35
+The LM35 temperature sensor, which is used to measure the temperature of the environment, is a temperature sensor with analog output.
+The LM35 temperature sensor output voltage changes in direct proportion to the temperature.
+The temperature measurement range varies between -55 and 150 degrees.
+It can measure with 0.5 degree precision when it is fed with a voltage value between 4-30 V and with a current of less than 60 microamperes.
+The output value changes by 10mV for each degree.

 ## Software

 - STM32CubeMX